 What is Cities at Night?

-Cities at Night is a citizen science project that aims to create a map of the earth at night in the style of Google maps using nighttime photographs taken by astronauts onboard the ISS.
+Cities at Night is a citizen science project that aims to create a map, similar to Google maps, of the earth at night using night time colour photographs taken by astronauts onboard the ISS.

 NASA has a database with almost half a million pictures taken by the astronauts on the International Space Station.To organise all this data with the use of computers would be infeasible since it would take extremely complex algorithms to interpret the photographs.